-- a) Require land sales to be public information. - b) Fund local and regional organizations to develop culturally competent and regionally informed first opportunity to purchase ordinances for adoption by local governments.
+- b) Fund local and regional organizations to develop culturally competent and regionally informed first opportunity to purchase ordinances for adoption by local governments.
 [Add: case study or example of existing legislation that implements this model on private vs. public lands] - c) Fund technical assistance for land seekers that supports them in securing fair purchase or lease agreements.